e-v-s/VT-script/README.md

    - Wait a minute before making another request
    - Consider upgrading to a paid VirusTotal plan for higher limits

-## License

-This project is open source.
-Feel free to modify and distribute.

----

 ## Future improvements